apache/buildstream/doc/source/format.rst

 Except for the project configuration file, the user is allowed to structure their project directory in any way.
+For documentation on the format of the project configuration file, refer to the :mod:`Project <buildstream.project>` documentation.

 Simpler projects may choose to place all element definition files at the root of the project directory while more complex projects may decide to